Anti-Stalinist left: The consolidation of Stalin's rule and responding to the rise of fascism in Europe (1930–1939)

 — Trotsky describing the military measures he would have taken in place of Stalin to negate the rise of Hitler in 1932.

 Concurrently, fascism was rising across Europe.
 Initially, during the Comintern's "third period", Communist parties saw the democratic left as social fascists, or as a worse enemy than fascism.
 The anti-Stalinist left played a major role in the emergence of anti-fascism in this period.
 The Soviet leadership switched to a popular front policy in 1933, in which Communists were expected to work with liberal and even conservative allies to defend against an expected fascist assault.
-Although Communists and their fellow travellers in CP-dominated front organisatons played a major role in the anti-fascist movement after 1933, Enzo Traverso and other historians have argued that the historiography has often obscured the role of the anti-Stalinist left: “it was possible to be both antifascist and anti-Stalinist, and... the fascination exercised by Stalinism at this time over the antifascist intelligentsia was not irresistible."
+Although Communists and their fellow travellers in CP-dominated front organisations played a major role in the anti-fascist movement after 1933, Enzo Traverso and other historians have argued that the historiography has often obscured the role of the anti-Stalinist left: “it was possible to be both antifascist and anti-Stalinist, and... the fascination exercised by Stalinism at this time over the antifascist intelligentsia was not irresistible."

 One of the most conflicts of the time was the Spanish Civil War.
 While the whole left fought alongside the Republican faction, within it there were sharp conflicts between the Communists, on the one hand, and anarchists, Trotskyists and the POUM (the Spanish affiliate of the International Revolutionary Marxist Centre) on the other.
 Support for the latter became a key issue for the anti-Stalinist left internationally, as exemplified by the ILP Contingent in the International Brigades, George Orwell's book Homage to Catalonia, the periodical Spain and the World, and various pamphlets by Emma Goldman, Rudolf Rocker and others.

 Illustrating the role of the anti-Stalinist left in the anti-fascist movement, historian Jonathan Hyslop gives the example of the "Antwerp Group" of former Communist activists in the International Transport Workers' Federation, led by Hermann Knüfken.
 This group sent fighters to Spain, where they joined an international militia linked to the UGT union federation, but were expelled by the group’s Communst Party leader, Hans Beimler, over political differences, whereupon they joined the anarchist Durruti Column.
 Traverso gives the examples of socialists Gaetano Salvemini (who founded the first clandestine anti-fascist newspaper Non mollare ("Don't Give Up") in January 1925) and Carlo Rosselli (who founded the Giustizia e Libertà anti-fascist group and then fought in Spain as the leader, with Camillo Berneri of the Matteotti Battalion, a mixed volunteer unit of anarchist, liberal, socialist and Communist Italians).

 In other countries too, non-Communist left parties competed with Stalinism as the same time as they fought the right.
 The Three Arrows symbol was adopted by the German Social Democrats to signify this multi-pronged conflict.